-Action: Grant administrative privileges to the user/account using the Administrator parameter of the Security tabs in the daemon and workspace configurations.
+Action: Grant administrative privileges to the user/account using the Administrator parameter of the Daemon or Workspace Security tabs.

-See Also: Damon Security or Workspace Security.
+See Also: Daemon Security or Workspace Security.

 C075: Failed to register daemon in the TCP/IP service table

 Cause: Registration of the daemon in the TCP/IP services file has failed.